Minnesota Timberwolves: 2010–2014: the Timberwolves Process era

 On the downside, with a 121–102 loss to the Houston Rockets, the Timberwolves fell to 17–65, finishing last in the Western Conference for the second straight year.
 They also clinched the 2010–11 NBA season's worst record.
-During the offseason, the Timberwolves were finally able to bring 2009 fifth overall pick Ricky Rubio over from Spain.
+During the off-season, the Timberwolves were finally able to bring 2009 fifth overall pick Ricky Rubio over from Spain.
 In the 2011 NBA draft, with the second overall pick, the Timberwolves selected Derrick Williams of Arizona.
 The Timberwolves then traded guard Jonny Flynn and the draft rights to Donatas Motiejūnas (No. 20) to the Houston Rockets for center Brad Miller, the draft rights to Nikola Mirotić (No. 23), Chandler Parsons (No. 38) and a future first-round pick.
 The Timberwolves traded Mirotic's rights to the Chicago Bulls for the rights to Norris Cole (No. 28) and Malcolm Lee (No. 43).
 The Timberwolves then sold the rights to Parsons back to the Rockets.
 The Timberwolves traded Norris Cole (No. 28) to the Miami Heat for the draft rights to Bojan Bogdanovic (No. 31), a future second-round pick and cash considerations.
 The Timberwolves then traded Bogdanovic's rights to the New Jersey Nets for a future second-rounder and cash.
 The Trail Blazers traded the draft rights to Tanguy Ngombo (No. 57) to the Timberwolves.

 On July 12, 2011, Kurt Rambis was fired as coach of the team after compiling a 32–132 record in two seasons with the team.
 On September 13, 2011, the team announced that they had hired Rick Adelman to be the team's new head coach.

 The Timberwolves began the 2011–12 NBA season with a 17–17 record before the All-Star break.
 On March 9, 2012, Rubio tore his left ACL and LCL in a collision with Kobe Bryant.
 The injury ended his season and severely hurt the Timberwolves' chances of making the playoffs.
 Despite being in contention at mid-season, the team ultimately failed to reach the postseason for the eighth straight year due to injuries to a number of key players.
 The team finished with a record of 26–40, with the only win of the team's final 14 games coming against the Detroit Pistons.
 The team traded the 18th overall pick of the 2012 NBA draft to the Houston Rockets for Chase Budinger.